-There is no reason for a student to possess any electronic device, including a cell phone, during the school day.
-All cell phones/electronic devices should be kept in the student's locker and be turned off.
-This includes between classes and at lunch.
-The School Issued IPad and earphones for classes are the only exception to this rule.
-Consequences accumulate all year long.
+All cell phones/electronic devices should be kept in the student's locker during the school day and set to silent.
+This includes lunch.
+The School Issued IPad and a pair of earphones for classes are the only exceptions to this rule.
+Consequences accumulate each semester.
 Boone Grove Middle School is not responsible for lost or stolen cell phones or personal electronic devices.

 Any student device/cell phone seen or heard during the school day will be confiscated and given to the office.
-Smartwatches that are being used to make calls, text (parents or peers) or play games during the day will be confiscated and returned to students at the end of the day.
+Smartwatches that are being used to make calls, text (parents or peers), or play games during the day will be confiscated and the below listed confiscation procedure shall apply.